polito-WA2-G05/wa2-project/README.md

 #### **`GET /api/public/products/:ean`**

-Details of product associated with the provided ean or fail if it does not exist
+Details of product associated with the provided ean

 **Request header:**